tutek1/DTLabs/03_Platformer2D/lab03.md

 ### Folder management
 The way you structure the folders in your project is very important.
 Many people have folders based on **file type** (`Scripts`, `Art`, `Scenes`, `Sounds`, etc.).
 This can be quick and useful to find something in smaller projects or folders.
 I will use this approach in the `2DPlatforming` part of the project, since it will be a small minigame.

 The other approach, which you can see in the `3D` folder, is to split everything based on the **type of the game object**.
-I personally like this approach better, since it is more **logical** and **scalable**.
+I personally prefer this approach better, as it is more **logical** and **scalable**.

 ### Folder colors
 Another important thing is to stay organized.
-I recommend setting colors to the main folders (3D and 2DPlatforming) in the **FileSystem**.
+I recommend setting colors to the main folders (`3D` and `2DPlatforming`) in the **FileSystem**.
 You can do it like this with a `right-click`:

 ![](img/FolderColor.png)

-Personally, in this project, it would be nice to color the **3D** folder red and the **2D** folder blue, since 3D nodes are red and 2D nodes are blue.
+Personally, in this project, it would be nice to color the **3D** folder red and the **2D** folder blue, since 3D nodes are typically represented in red and 2D nodes are typically represented in blue.
 Like this:

 ![](img/FolderColorDone.png)